 They will be rigorous and based on evidence, informed by country-led evaluations and data which is accessible, timely, reliable and disaggregated by income, sex, age, race, ethnicity, migration status, disability and geographic location and other characteristics relevant in national contexts.

-They will require capacity-building support for developing countries, including the strengthening of national data systems, particularly in African countries, LDCs, SIDS and LLDCs.
+They will require capacity-building for developing countries, including the strengthening of national data systems and evaluation programs, particularly in African countries, LDCs, SIDS and LLDCs and middle- income countries.

-They will benefit from the active support of the UN system and other multilateral institutions
+They will benefit from the active support of the UN system and other multilateral institutions.

 The Goals and targets will be followed-up and reviewed using a set of global indicators.
-These will be complemented by indicators at the regional and national levels which will be developed by member states.
+These will be complemented by indicators at the regional and national levels which will be developed by member states, in addition to the outcomes of work undertaken for the development of the baselines for those targets where national and global baseline data does not yet exist.
 The global indicator framework, to be developed by the Inter Agency and Expert Group on SDG Indicators, will be agreed by the UN Statistical Commission by March 2016 and adopted thereafter by the Economic and Social Council and the General Assembly, in line with existing mandates.
 This framework will be simple yet robust, address all SDGs and targets including for means of implementation, and preserve the political balance, integration and ambition contained therein.

 We will support developing countries, particularly African countries, LDCs, SIDS and LLDCs, in strengthening the capacity of national statistical offices and data systems to ensure access to high-quality, timely, reliable and disaggregated data.
-We will promote transparent and accountable scaling-up of appropriate public-private cooperation to exploit the contribution to be made by a wide range of data, including geo- spatial information, while ensuring national ownership in supporting and tracking progress.
+We will promote transparent and accountable scaling-up of appropriate public-private cooperation to exploit the contribution to be made by a wide range of data, including earth observation and geo- spatial information, while ensuring national ownership in supporting and tracking progress.

 We commit to fully engage in conducting reviews of progress at subnational, national, regional and global levels.
 We will draw as far as possible on the existing network of follow-up and review institutions and mechanisms.
-Regular national reports will allow assessments of progress and identify challenges at the regional and global level.
+National reports will allow assessments of progress and identify challenges at the regional and global level.
 Along with regional dialogues and global reviews, they will inform recommendations for follow- up at various levels.

 National level